jadonamite/Memory-Game/Memory-Game/README.md

 ## License

-This project is not licensed under the any License - I dont tink i have tat part thought out tho .
+This project is not licensed under the any License - I dont tink i have that part thought out tho .

 ---